10 tips for conducting market research with children & young people

 By embracing your inner Peter Pan, you can make sure you really engage with your respondents for the best possible results.

-Conducting qualitative market research with children is a great way to access honest and insightful thoughts and opinions from a different perspective.
+Conducting qualitative market research with children is a great way to access honest and insightful thoughts and opinions from a different - and essential - perspective.

-However, there’s a lot of planning to be done so you have to make sure you allow the time you need to properly prepare for your research.
-By following the tips above, you can get the most out of your market research with children, every time.
+However, there’s a lot of planning to be done to ensure your research is a success, so it’s essential to make sure you allow the time you need to properly prepare for your research.

 Enjoyed this article?
 Here are some other resources you might like: